AlwinKuruvilla/AlwinKuruvilla.github.io/C# Notes.md

 	Static Methods:
 	---------------
 	When you add the word "static" to a method, we no longer need to instantiate it to use it.
 (No longer need to use the "new' keyword).
+It belongs to a class verses being an object of the class.
+The Math class is a static class with static methods.
+You don't need to instanite a Math object to use its method.

 	Overriding ToString:
 	--------------------